MV De Zonnebloem: 2025 collision

 On 29 March 2025, MS De Zonnebloem collided with a cargo vessel on the Rhine near Wesel, Germany.
 The cruise ship suffered serious damage and was rendered inoperable.
-All 149 people onboard, including 69 guests, were safely evacuated.
-The cargo ship’s captain was later found to have been under the influence of alcohol.
+All 149 people on board, including 69 guests, were safely evacuated.
+The cargo ship's captain was later found to have been under the influence of alcohol.

 Impact and response

-Due to the ship’s prolonged unavailability, around 700 cruise passengers saw their holiday plans cancelled.
+Due to the ship's prolonged unavailability, around 700 cruise passengers saw their holiday plans cancelled.
 In April 2025, hundreds of suitcases were placed along the Waal riverbank in Nijmegen as a symbolic protest, representing those who missed their opportunity to travel.
 Each suitcase was labeled with a passenger's name.